oimyounis/go-sockets/README.md

-# go-tcp
+# go-sockets
-go-tcp is an event-driven TCP sockets framework that allows you to create a server/client architecture with ease based on named events.
+go-sockets is an event-driven TCP sockets framework that allows you to create a server/client architecture with ease based on named events.

 ## Project Status
-go-tcp is currently in an early development stage and is not ready for production use, yet.
+go-sockets is currently in an early development stage and is not ready for production use, yet.

 ## Installation
 ### Dependencies